LovelaceSquare/lovelacesquare/Codes/corr_map/README.txt

 # corr_map

 Display a heatmap of correlation coefficients between spectra.
+The function computes the pairwise correlation matrix across rows and visualizes it using a color-coded image with optional numeric labels.
+This quick view helps identify groups of similar spectra or outliers in a dataset.
 ## Input
 - `C` (matrix): data matrix with samples in rows.
 The function creates a figure showing the correlation matrix with values annotated.